alxbrb13/dycomed/README.md

 ###########
 # Part 3 : Perform colocation eddies <-> In situ
-#########

 In situ data are classified following the method explained in Barboni et al (2023) : https://doi.org/10.5194/os-19-229-2023  (see in particular Fig.2)

-A time window of +/- 2 days (5 days : D-2,D-1,D0,D+1,D+2 with D0 cast date of the considered in situ data) is considered by default.
+A time window of +/- 2 days is considered by default, called `eddy_lag` (5 days : D-2,D-1,D0,D+1,D+2 with D0 in situ data cast date ).
 An in situ data is labelled as 'inside-eddy' if it falls inside the maximal speed radius of an eddy at least 4 out of 5 days.
 It is labelled as 'outside-eddy' if it does not fall inside *any* contour in the time window.
 In situ data meeting none of the above criteria are labelled as 'ambiguous'.
 Expected collocation stats are roughly 10-20 % ambiguous, 10% inside-anticyclone, 10% inside-cyclone.

 This 'eddy_lag' of +/- 2 days is the typical time variation of a noisy eddy detection, and can be extended or reduced.
 Very noisy detections should be checked with higher eddy_lag to ascertain collocation.
 On the other hand region where eddies movement is due to physical processes (for instance the to Beta drift) should have a lower 'eddy_lag'.